Skip to content

 Frequently Asked Questions

-According to the data, yes.
-Yamaha holds a Tier A reliability rating of 93 out of 100, while DuroMax sits at Tier B with 70 out of 100.
-This is the one category where Yamaha clearly outperforms DuroMax.
+According to the reliability data, yes.
+Yamaha earns a Tier A reliability rating of 93 out of 100, while DuroMax sits at Tier B with a score of 70 out of 100.
+This suggests Yamaha generators have a stronger track record for long-term dependability.

 Which brand offers better value for the money?